 Message from the President

-As we continue to passionately journey West, we are well on our way to becoming the best comprehensive university in America, sought after as the best place to work, learn, and succeed.
+Together, we will embrace and meet every opportunity or challenge as we transform lives and cultivate student success and life-changing outcomes.
+I am honored to share the journey with you as we work to become the best comprehensive university in America, sought after as the best place to work, learn, and succeed!

 Dr. Kyle Marrero